oliverjam/cv/README.md

         <dt class="u-visually-hidden">Details:</dt>
         <dd>
           <p>I joined Lick as part of a new initiative to educate the creative teams on new technologies.
 I managed technology campaigns, communicating directly with clients and travelled abroad to project manage digital installations.
 My team successfully ran everything from one-off experiential events to technology-driven marketing campaigns.</p>
-          <p>I was also responsible for maintaining the website, which is how I fell in love with coding.
-After teaching myself HTML & CSS in my spare time, I decided to move on and pursue a career in development.</p>
+          <p>I was responsible for maintaining the website, which is how I fell in love with coding.
+After teaching myself HTML & CSS, I decided to and pursue a career in development.</p>
         </dd>
       </dl>
     </section>